 There are enormous political, social, and environmental forces that would benefit enormously when augmented by collaborative capitalism.

-We do not advocate engaging in lobbying or any other governmental activity to reduce the footprint left by adversarial capitalism - it will extinguish itself by natural causes.
+What's more, we do not advocate engaging in lobbying or any other governmental activity to reduce the footprint left by adversarial capitalism - it will extinguish itself by natural causes.